StevenDeFalco/cs562-project/assets/docs/interface.md

 ### Output Screen

 The output screen will be open whenever a query tab is open.
+The screen can be moved vertically to allow for more space to either to view the output or the query that is being written.
 The screen will show the output of a query execution.

 To execute a query, navigate to the menu panel and click `Execute` under `Run`.
 You can also click `Execute` on the top right of the output panel.